calculquebec/cq-formation-cip201/doc/en/monitoring/user-portal.rst

 - A button to view the job script.
 - A button to view the job submission command.
 - The job history.
-- A summary table of the resources requested.
+- A summary table of the requested resources.
 - A complete analysis of resources used (if measured) over time:

   - CPU usage.
 In the figure below, 8 of the 12 cores requested for the job are